volaradlp/validator/README.md

-# Vana Satya Proof of Contribution Python Template
+# Vana Satya Proof of Contribution - Python Template

-This repository serves as a template for creating proof tasks using Python and Gramine for secure computation.
+This repository serves as a template for creating proof of contribution tasks using Python and Gramine for secure computation.

 ## Overview